Sandra Tanner oral history interviews, 1972-1983 PDF

 Content DescriptionReturn to Top

-The Sandra Tanner oral history interviews were begun in l979 by Scott Faulring to fulfill the requirements for a historical research and writing course at Brigham Young University.
+The Sandra Tanner oral history interviews (No Photocopying) were begun in l979 by Scott Faulring to fulfill the requirements for a historical research and writing course at Brigham Young University.
 At the completion of the project in l983, the tape-recorded interviews, preliminary transcripts, edited transcripts, and the completed project were donated to the Archives and Manuscripts Department of the Harold B. Lee Library at Brigham Young University.
 Later that year, through the efforts of Dr. Everett Cooley, a copy of the project was placed with the Manuscripts Division at the Marriott Library.

 The major part of this project is comprised of ten oral interviews conducted with Sandra Tanner by Faulring from l981-l983.
 The discussions are chronologically arranged and deal with the history and publications of the Tanner's Modern Microfilm Company.